 Reception to the TV series was largely positive.
 And for young fans, like me, of Stephen’s King’s work, the TV series reflected the imagination and horror of Kings writing; despite leaving out large chunks of the novel.
 Tim Curry’s sinister interpretation of Pennywise the Clown entering the horror hall of fame, cementing the legacy of the TV mini-series for many generations to come.

 During this time, ‘IT’ managed to defeat two directors scheduled to work on the film.
 Both David Kajganich and Cary Fukunaga dropping out due to problems in adapting the book for the screen.
-However, by 2015 the film had found its director in the largely unheard of Andrés Muschietti (Mama).
+However, by 2015 the film had found its director in the unheard-of Andrés Muschietti (Mama).
 His vision for the film leading to screenplay re-writes and recasting on key roles including Pennywise.

-Muschietti envissioned two unique film chapters, the first focussing on the childhood experiences of the book.
+Muschietti envisioned two unique film chapters, the first focusing on the childhood experiences of the book.
 With the second focussing on the adult lives of the losers club on their return to Derry.
-This idea split Kings book in two.
+This idea split King’s book in two.
 Taking a combined story where adult experiences mixed with childhood flashbacks, into two separate entities.
 But also offered the opportunity to explore both childhood and adulthood in two dedicated films.
-Removing some of the books complexity and allowing for a longer running time over two features.

 Muschietti, a life long fan of Stephen King, was also determined to keep the books core themes of childhood fear, innocence and adult experience in the translation to film.